n8n-io/n8n-docs/docs/integrations/builtin/credentials/baserow.md

 Refer to [Baserow's auto-generated API documentation](https://baserow.io/api-docs){:target=_blank .external-link} for more information about the API specifically.

-## Using API User Account
+## Using basic auth

 To configure this credential, you'll need:

 - The **Host**
-    - For a hosted Baserow instance: leave as `https://api.baserow.io`
+    - For a Baserow-hosted instance: leave as `https://api.baserow.io`
     - For a self-hosted instance: set to your self-hosted instance API URL
 - A **Username** for the user account
 - A **Password** for the user account